Kawin101/kawin101/README.md

 # Hi! :call_me_hand:
 My name is Green, a senior student and software engineer.
 I am studying computer and information science at Khon Kaen University. \
 I am interested in software development and applied mathematics.
-The top my skills is WEB, MOBILE, IOT and CHATBOT development. \
+My top skills are WEB, MOBILE, IOT, and CHATBOT development. \
-My challenge is in organic farming and solar farms connected to the internet.
+My challenges are in organic farming and connecting solar farms to the internet.

 # Links
 Website: [kawin101.github.io](https://kawin101.github.io) \